mdlincoln/mdlincoln.github.io/pages/how-did-they-make-that.md

 show_title: true
 ---

-Inspired by Miriam Posner's ["How did they make that?" series](http://miriamposner.com/blog/how-did-they-make-that/).
+_Inspired by Miriam Posner's ["How did they make that?" series](http://miriamposner.com/blog/how-did-they-make-that/)!_

 The following are links to various software, services, and resources that I used during my dissertation research.

 ## Books

 - Hanneman, Robert A., and Mark Riddle. _Introduction to Social Network Methods_.
-Riverside: Univeristy of California, Riverside, 2005. <http://faculty.ucr.edu/~hanneman/nettext/>.
+Riverside: University of California, Riverside, 2005. <http://faculty.ucr.edu/~hanneman/nettext/>.
 - Prell, Christina. _Social Network Analysis: History, Theory and Methodology_.
 Los Angeles: Sage, 2011.
 - Arnold, Taylor, and Lauren Tilton. _Humanities Data in R: Exploring Networks, Geospatial Data, Images, and Text_.
 Cham: Springer, 2015.